OpenBeta/fa-cleanup/README.md

 - [**Adventure Punks**](https://tacos.openbeta.io/climbs/602a34c8-e601-5561-9fa9-8caaa233a3fb)
   Paul Van Betten, Richard Harrison, and Sal Mamusia, 1983

-As you can see there are may inconsistencies: Jorge vs George, Uriostes vs Jorge and Joanne Urioste, P. Van Betten vs Paul Van Betten, and J. Smith vs Jay Smith.
+As you can see there are many inconsistencies:

+- Jorge vs George
+- Uriostes vs Jorge and Joanne Urioste
+- P. Van Betten vs Paul Van Betten
+- J. Smith vs Jay Smith

-### How Can You Help
+### How Can You Help?

 We're looking for a project lead to take on this initiative.
 Please email viet at openbeta.io.

+### Licenses

+Code: MIT, Data: CC0